-Whether you are trying to get pregnant or worried you might be, those 2-4 weeks of waiting before taking a test are excruciating.
+Those 2-4 weeks of waiting before taking a test are excruciating whether you are trying to get pregnant or worried you might be.
 If you are experiencing these early pregnancy symptoms before a missed period, there is an excellent chance you are pregnant.
 Time to figure out a fun and creative announcement to tell your husband your pregnant!

 Related Post: When Does Morning Sickness Start During Pregnancy?